TheBigBrainsCompany/TbbcMoneyBundle/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/cb69e820-135b-4906-93fd-7921ba46a6e6/big.png)](https://insight.sensiolabs.com/projects/cb69e820-135b-4906-93fd-7921ba46a6e6)

-This bundle is used to integrate the [Money library from mathiasverraes](https://github.com/mathiasverraes/money) into a Symfony2 project.
+This bundle is used to integrate the [Money library from mathiasverraes](https://github.com/mathiasverraes/money) into a Symfony project.

 This library is based on Fowler's [Money pattern](http://blog.verraes.net/2011/04/fowler-money-pattern-in-php/)

-:zap::zap: **WARNING !** watch out for the Symfony versions and the bundle versions

-* This bundle is stable and tested for Symfony ~2.3 (use branch 2.x or tags v2.*)
+* This bundle is tested and is stable with Symfony 2.8 and Symfony 3.1
-* This bundle is in alpha state for Symfony 3.x (use master or future tags v3.*)
-* There are some BC breaks from 2.x to 3.x versions.
-See [UPGRADE2-3.md](UPGRADE2-3.md)

 Quick Start
 -----------